 The ELD rule is a mandate put into place by the federal motor carrier safety administration and DOT that applies to motor carriers and truck drivers who are required to keep records of duty service, making it law to have an ELD or electronic logging device installed and operational in your truck at all times during your hours of service.
 The ELD devices are a digital version of the old paper logbooks that monitors and logs all kinds of data.
 Similar to the AOBRDs or automatic onboard recording devices, the ELD systems take it a step further in their capabilities and set an industry standard to abide by for commercial vehicles.
 You may also hear these systems referred to as e-logs.
 The information logged includes everything your paper logs would record and so much more.

 The Mandate was phased in first with soft enforcement and allotment for exemptions on older vehicles then tightened up over time.
 All in all, you want to make sure that you know the requirements and follow them as this is a mandate enforced by law enforcement during roadside inspections and can greatly impact your business, even leaving you out-of-service, if you fail to comply.
 During these inspections they can examine the ELD system thoroughly checking reports such as your hours-of-service and records of duty status.

-Change is always hard to implement, not to mention for people to get used to.
+FIrst off, you may be concerned about yet another expense you are required to have to be in this business, however, the benefits of real-time tracking to keep you in compliance with service regulations is worth the cost.
+Plus, as many companies are jumping into the market with this, the pricing can be rather competitive.
+Look, change is always hard to implement, not to mention for people to get used to.
 The truth is though, there are a lot of benefits of having ELD systems installed.

 The ELD mandate, or ELD Final Rule, is a U.S. federal government regulation specifying that operators of commercial motor vehicles covered by this law will be required to use electronic logging devices, or ELDs.